Create a Video Indexer account connected to Azure

 Connect to Azure

-If your Azure subscription uses certificate-based multi-factor authentication, it is crucial that you perform the following steps on a device that has the required certificates installed.
+If your Azure subscription uses certificate-based multi-factor authentication, it's crucial that you perform the following steps on a device that has the required certificates installed.

 Browse to the Video Indexer website and sign in.